Exercises for Upper Cross Syndrome

 3 repetitions for 10 head flexion.

 Do you feel like you need help with your neck pain?
-Book now your next appointment, at Coburg clinic.
+Book now your next appointment at Fitzroy North Clinic.

 Strengthening the Rhomboids and Middle Trapezius.